Josh Hall (basketball): Recruiting

 On November 18, 2019, Hall committed to play college basketball for NC State over offers from Louisville and DePaul, among others.
 By the end of his high school career, he was considered a five-star recruit by Rivals and a four-star recruit by 247Sports and ESPN.
 On April 6, 2020, Hall declared for the 2020 NBA draft while maintaining his college eligibility.
 On April 30, he announced that he would remain in the draft and sign an agent, forgoing college basketball.

 Professional career

 Oklahoma City Thunder (2020–2021)

 After going undrafted in the 2020 NBA draft, Hall signed a two-way contract with the Oklahoma City Thunder On December 9, 2020.
-On September 12, 2021, Hall was waived by the Oklahoma City Thunder.
+On September 12, 2021, Hall was waived by the Thunder.

 Raptors 905 (2021–2022)

-Hall was signed to an Exhibit 10 day contract by the Toronto Raptors, and was waived to receive a contract to join the Raptors 905.
+Hall was signed to an Exhibit 10 contract by the Toronto Raptors, and was waived to receive a contract to join the Raptors 905.

 Maine Celtics (2022)

 On October 24, 2022, Hall joined the Maine Celtics training camp roster.
-However, he did not make the opening night roster.
+However, he did not make the opening-night roster.

 Grand Rapids Gold (2023)

 On February 11, 2023, Hall was acquired by the Grand Rapids Gold.
-Hall was then later waived on March 3, 2023.
+He was later waived on March 3, 2023.

-Cape Town Tigers (2023–present)
+Cape Town Tigers (2023)

 On February 23, 2023, Hall was announced by the Cape Town Tigers of the Basketball Africa League (BAL).
+He left the Tigers ahead of the playoffs.